usmanikramcb/development/README.md

 # My development tools

-This script sets up all my most important local development tools (on MacOS).
+This script sets up all my most important local development tools and apps on macOS.
 Feel free to use or fork it.

 ## How to install from scratch